Course overview

 Who is this course for?

-This qualification is designed as a continuing professional development (CPD) qualification for learners who are already working or volunteering in an early years-related role, working with babies and young children under 2 years.
+This qualification is designed as a continuing professional development (CPD) qualification for for adult learners who are already working or volunteering in an early years-related role, working with babies and young children under 2 years.

 What you'll learn